Curtiss CT

-The Curtiss CT-1 model 24, a twin engine torpedo bomber mounted on floats, was first flown in 1921.
+The Curtiss CT-1 (or Curtiss Model 24), a twin engine torpedo bomber mounted on floats, was first flown in 1921.

 Development

 The US Navy was looking for a new torpedo bomber following a demonstration of sinking a battleship with an aircraft.
 A specification was announced requiring a twin floatplane that could be sled launched and crane recovered at sea.
 The aircraft had a maximum span of 65 ft which could be broken down into 25 ft sections for shipboard storage.
 Prototypes of the Curtiss CT-1, Stout ST-1, Fokker FT-1 and Blackburn Swift F were evaluated at the Anacostia Naval Yard.
 Curtiss won an initial contract to build nine torpedo bombers on June 30, 1920, but the order was canceled and only one acceptance prototype was built.
 The aircraft was constructed in Rockaway, New York.

 Design

 The aircraft had twin booms, twin tails, twin floats and a single cockpit.
 A turret was placed high above and behind the pilot to have a full 360 degree firing arc.
 The thick airfoil wings were cantilevered without struts or wires using three spars.
 The fuselage was made of traditional welded tube frame with the-then new technology of an aluminum skin.
 The rest of the aircraft was of welded tube with a fabric covering.
 The engine nacelles were deeply recessed into the wings.
 Two under-wing Lamblin radiators provided cooling.
 Engine stands were located for mechanics to work on the aircraft.
 Single-engine operation resulted in a height loss of 100 ft per minute.